-On Sunday I had been to the skating stadium.
-We have a 400 meter skating ring, with a ice hockey field in it, at Berlin-Wilmersdorf.
-Standing inside the ring I was wondering what may happen if I would trace somebody or something moving on the curve of the skating ring, using the camera of my mobile phone in panorama mode.
+In Berlin-Wilmersdorf we have a skating stadium with a 400 meter skating ring and a ice hockey field inside.
+Standing inside the of ring I was wondering what may happen if I would trace somebody or something moving on the curve of the skating ring, using the camera of my mobile phone in panorama mode.

 So I just tried.
 I was a bit surprised by the results.

 As panorama pictures consist of multiple images stitched together, the object(s) in the focus area will appear several times in the final image.
 As objects will change their size with distance, an object moving in a circle around the photographer will not change the distance and the movement finally appears to be linear.
 A linear movement will appear as a curve.

 Have a look on the images and try yourself.

 Step 1: How to and Results: Curve to Linear

 It's really simple to do and most recent mobile phones will come with a camera and a panorama function in the camera software.

 - Place yourself at or near the center point of the curve.

 - Select an object or person that is moving with a steady velocity, not too fast and not too slow.